Henry Roth: Biography

 After the book's 1934 publication, Roth began a second novel that was contracted with editor Maxwell Perkins, of Scribner's.
 But Roth's growing ideological frustration and personal confusion contributed to a profound writer's block, which lasted until 1979, when he began the earliest drafts of Mercy of a Rude Stream (although material written much earlier than 1979 was also incorporated into this later work).
 In 1938, during an unproductive sojourn at the artists' colony Yaddo in Saratoga Springs, New York, Roth met Muriel Parker, a pianist and composer; much of this period is depicted in Roth's final work, An American Type.
 Roth severed his relationship with Walton, moved out of her apartment, and married Parker in 1939, to the disapproval of her family.
 With the onset of World War II, he became a tool-and-gauge maker.
 The couple moved first to Boston with their two young sons, Jeremy and Hugh, and then, in 1946, to Maine.
 There, Roth worked as a woodsman, a schoolteacher, a psychiatric attendant in the state mental hospital, a waterfowl farmer, and a Latin and math tutor.

 Arthur Hertzberg credited editor Harold U. Ribalow with "rediscovering" Roth.
-Ribelow found him on a farm in Maine, persuaded him to permit a new edition of the novel, and wrote an introduction to the new edition, which was published by Pageant Books in 1960.
+Ribalow found him on a farm in Maine, persuaded him to permit a new edition of the novel, and wrote an introduction to the new edition, which was published by Pageant Books in 1960.
 Many years later, after Ribalow had died and Roth was awarded the Ribalow Prize, he wrote to Ribalow's son, Meir Z. Ribalow, "Thanks for the encomia.
 Things like that keep me alive, I'm sure: what little is left me capable of feeling swells with pride like the staves of an old barrel when filled.
 Harold, to whom I owe so much, would have been happy to witness the occasion."